A Benchmark Test of Boson Sampling on Tianhe-2 Supercomputer: Speed Performance

-The good scalability of our programs makes large-scale tests possible.
-We tested Ryser algorithms with the number of nodes ranging from 2,048 to 13,000.
-We found it became difficult for the large-scale system to complete execution of programs with long run time, because the system reliability became worse with the increase of processing units~\cite{Yang2012}.
-We also found some slow nodes prolonged the total execution time of programs sometimes.
-Take three tests on $46\times 46$ matrices in TABLE~\ref{tab:largeScaleTests} for example.
-When the number of compute nodes grows from 4,096 to 8,192, execution time decreases to nearly the half.
-However, when the number of nodes grows from 8,192 to 13,000, execution time decreases a little, which exposes the existence of slow nodes.
-The 8,192 compute nodes has accounted for more than half nodes of Tianhe-2, and the 13,000 nodes 81.25\%.
-These results show the largest problem scale ($48\times 48$-matrix) test and the largest parallel test (13000 compute nodes) with Tianhe-2.
+We ran Ryser's algorithms with the number of nodes ranging from 2,048 to 13,000, as shown in TABLE~\ref{tab:largeScaleTests}.
+It is difficult for a system of very large scale to complete long-running-time execution, because the system reliability becomes worse as the number of processing units increases~\cite{Yang2012}.
+Occasionally, slow nodes would prolong the total execution time.
+This phenomenon can be seen from the data in TABLE~\ref{tab:largeScaleTests}, since the time used is not reduced in proportion (more specifically, the time used for a $46\times 46$ permanent using 4,096, 8,192 and 13,000 nodes).
+Up to now, the $48\times 48$ matrix's permanent is the largest problem computed on 8,192 nodes, which accounts for more than half of the nodes of Tianhe-2, and the 13,000-node test uses 81.25\% CPUs of Tianhe-2, the largest amount of computing resources ever, for the boson-sampling problem.

+Both the algorithms were tested on a 256-node subsystem of Tianhe-2 (which still has a theoretical peak performance of 848.4 teraflops, which may be ranked in top 160 in the Top500 list in November 2015) to evaluate the scalability through tests under different parameter combinations of matrix order and number of the parallel scale.
+As shown by the results in FIG.~\ref{fig:executionTime}, execution time increases by $\sim$1.95($\approx10^{0.29}$) times when $n$ increases by 1 (part A), and decreases with a nearly linear speedup when the number of nodes used increases (part B).
+These results reflect the fact that our programs are very scalable with only a little extra cost from the parts that cannot be parallelized.

+To evaluate the scalability in more detail, we propose a fitting equation of the execution time involving both problem size and computing resources, as shown in Equation~(\ref{eq:fittingEquation}).

+where $a$ and $b$ are the fitting coefficients, and $T$ represents the execution time of computing the permanent of an $n\times n$ matrix with $P$ computing nodes.
+We fitted the execution time of Ryser's algorithm with data tested on $1$ to $13,000$ nodes, as shown in FIG.~\ref{fig:executionTime}(C).
+The fitted $b$ is $0.9924$, showing the good scalability of our programs again.
+This comes from the feature of the algorithm.
+The amount of communication is just $O(n^2P)$, while that of computation is $O(n^22^n)$, growing much faster than that of communication.

+To evaluate the efficiency at which our programs utilize CPUs and co-processors, we removed implementation-related instructions from our programs, only leaving essential arithmetic operations connected to the computational complexity.
+The execution time of this kind of program is viewed as a baseline.
+FIG.~\ref{fig:efficiency} shows that our programs have exploited the performance from CPUs and co-processors in considerable efficiency.
+More evaluations and further analysis can be found in the supplementary material.

+We used the fitted execution time of BB/FG's algorithm, not that of Ryser's due to its precision issue (discussed in the next section), to analyze the capacity bound of the full system of Tianhe-2.
+The fitting equation is shown in Equation~(\ref{eq:fitting}).